Updated: September 2019

-There are two recognised sub-species of the sei whale: the northern: B. borealis borealis and southern: B. b. schlegellii.
+There are two recognised sub-species of the sei whale.
+The northern: B. borealis borealis and the southern: B. b. schlegellii.

-The name “sei whale” comes from Norwegian “sei”, pollock/coalfish, because this whale appeared along the Norwegian coast at the same time of year as the fish.
+The name “sei whale” comes from the Norwegian word “sei”, meaning pollock/coalfish.
+This is because the whale appeared along the Norwegian coast at the same time of year as the fish.

 15 m, 15-20 tonnes (larger in the Southern Hemisphere)